carstenSpraener/cgV19/README.md

 This is the model described in a domain specific laguange (DSL) as it comes with the oom-Module.

-As you can see the model defines a package `de.csp.nxtgen.hello` that contains a Class
+As you can see the model defines a package `de.spraener.nxtgen.hello` that contains a Class
 `Person` with two attributes `name` and `firstName`.
 All this is straight forward.